basitkhanNZ/HeatIndicies/README.md

 # HeatIndicies

-The ECAD heat index code for UTCI is in the following github repositiories
+The ECAD heat index code for UTCI is in the following github repositiories.
+All the code and description provided

 [UTCI](https://github.com/ECA-D/UTCIr)